How to use service steps?

 But when you invoke it after the RemoveNilElements step is run, it returns [42, "foo"].

-Sometimes such behavior is expected, but most of the time we don't want to lose access to the original filtered_elements implementation.
+Sometimes such behavior is expected, but typically we don't want to lose access to the original filtered_elements implementation.

 That is why there is an ability to define output aliases.